The Mandarin Oriental reinvents the Viennese palace by wagering on Asian intimacy in a Baroque shell.

 Architecture and interiors

 The building dates from 1867, built as headquarters of the Austro-Hungarian National Bank.
-Neo-Renaissance façade on Riemergasse, entrance hall with marble columns and original glass canopy.
-Interiors redesigned in 2020 by Joyce Wang, blending Baroque mouldings with sleek Asian lines.
-Rooms between 35 and 120 m², 3.80-metre ceilings, solid oak parquet.
+Neo-Renaissance façade on Riemergasse, entrance hall with marble columns and original glass roof.
+Interiors redesigned in 2020 by Joyce Wang, who blended Baroque mouldings with sleek Asian lines.
+Rooms between 35 and 120 m², ceiling height of 3.80 metres, solid oak parquet.

 At the table